Kai Budde: Later Magic career and Player of the Year trophy

+Personal life and death

+Budde was born on 28 October 1979.

-On June 29, 2024, it was announced that Budde was diagnosed with cancer years prior and that things had taken a turn for the worse.
+On 29 June 2024, it was announced that Budde had been diagnosed with cancer years prior and that things had taken a turn for the worse.
 Days later, Wizards of the Coast renamed the Pro Tour player of the year trophy in Budde's honor.

+On 29 January 2026, during Pro Tour: Lorwyn Eclipsed, it was announced that Budde had died of cancer.
+He was 46.